LuisReyes98/sample_lighttouch_app/README.md

 * `event` , is an array that should hold one element with the name of the event that it belongs to.

-* `priority`, should be the same one as in the rules
+* `priority`, number to implicitly determined the priority level of the action, should be equal to the one in the rules

 * `input_parameters` is an array with the name of all the input parameters it will received , it should always have “request”.